Creating a nursery in your bedroom is a lot easier than you might think! It’s a great way to save space and navigate begin a new mom to a tiny baby.

 As for what to have the baby sleep in, I personally recommend some sort of play yard with a changing table and a bassinet.

 It’s the ideal space saver, and it can be used later as a play yard or a crib for overnights at the grandparents.
 But my favorite is that it can be used as storage.

 While you’ll eventually need or want real furniture like a changing station and a crib, they’re bulky and can be expensive.
 If you’ll be sharing a small space with your baby, go for the play yard.
 You’ll thank me.

 We actually covered a bunch of this in our post, Can You Use a Pack and Play as a Crib?

 As an Amazon Associate, I earn from qualifying purchases.

-Playyard combination I recommend for a Bedroom Nursery:
+Playyard combination I recommend:

 We had this exact play yard with Ryan and used it again with Owen and had no problems with it with near-constant use over 4ish years.
 I cannot recommend it enough, plus the price is super affordable for all it does.